NFU Cymru reports

 Ask us a question about this page

-Once you have submitted your query our NFU Cymru team will contact you and, if appropriate, your question will be passed on to one of our policy teams.
+Once you have submitted your query someone from NFU Cymru will contact you.
+If needed, your query will then be passed to the appropriate NFU policy team.